Osmanya script: Description

-The ATR/RTR distinction is not marked in vowels, except occasionally in the 21st century with a diaeresis for ATR vowels, as is occasionally done also in Latin script.
+Neither the tones nor the ATR/RTR distinction are marked in vowels, except occasionally in the 21st century with a diaeresis for ATR vowels, as is occasionally done also in Latin script.

 The article and determiner suffixes are written separately from the noun, which retains its underlying form.
 Assimilation is however shown on the article/determiner itself [feminine -ta, masculine -ka].
 Thus hooyada 'the mother' is written hooyo da; hasha 'the she-camel' is written hal sha.
 When the k of -ka elides, it is marked with an apostrophe, which was borrowed from Latin script.
 Thus dhinaca 'the side' is written dhinac'a.

 Letters

 The order of the alphabet is not completely fixed, as only letters that correspond to Arabic script are consistently written in that order.
 The letter 𐒀 alef, which had been used to mark long vowels as well as glottal stop, was dropped around the time letters were added for aa, ee, oo, and w, y came to be used for uu, ii.
 The order below is -- apart from the anachronistic retention of the letter alef -- as written by the inventor's son Yaasiin, though various other orders are attested.